New South Wales Police Force strip search scandal (Law Enforcement Conduct Commission investigations): Investigation into the arrest, detention and strip searching of two female protestors

 In January 2018, the Commission began overseeing an internal police investigation stemming from separate complaints made by two women who had been strip searched at Newtown police station in 2017.
 The women had been attending a pro-refugee rally in Eveleigh before being arrested when the protest moved into the inner-city suburb of Redfern.
 The pair were then transported back to Newtown police station where they were separately taken into a cell and strip searched.
 "I was informed that they would need to conduct a strip-search and this was for my protection because I was in their care and custody and there might be something on my person I could hurt myself with", one of the women told Buzzfeed News.
 Both women were later released without charge.

 Three internal investigations were launched in response to the matter.
 In findings handed down in May 2018, a police investigator recommended that "not sustained" findings be made against the officers who had strip searched the two women, though did recommend that "sustained" findings be made against the officer who had ordered that the two women be strip searched, citing a failure to comply with LEPRA guidelines.
 That officer was issued a Commanders' Warning Notice and was required to undergo training.

 Responding to those findings, the Commission raised concerns about several aspects of the police investigation, noting that the investigator had not spoken to either of the two complainants during the investigation.
-In June of 2019, the Commission wrote to NSW Police advising that it did not agree with the "not sustained" findings made against the officers who had strip searched the two women, suggesting that in the view of the LECC "there could be no finding other than a sustained finding" in the matter.
+In June 2019, the Commission wrote to NSW Police advising that it did not agree with the "not sustained" findings made against the officers who had strip searched the two women, suggesting that in the view of the LECC "there could be no finding other than a sustained finding" in the matter.
 Sustained findings were ultimately made against the two officers.

 In a final report published in June 2020, the Commission noted that NSW Police had refused an initial request to hand over two documents which had been requested as part of its investigation, objecting on the grounds that the material could "invoke the provisions commonly referred to as legal professional privilege".
 After several additional requests were made, the documents were eventually provided to the Commission, seven months after they had first been requested.

 In September 2019, it was reported that NSW Police had issued a formal apology for the "distress and embarrassment" caused during the incident, agreeing to settle a civil case launched by the two women for an undisclosed amount.